ZeroDumb/happy-frog/README.md

 ## Current known issues and progress
-- some of the device specific encoders need updating to handle attack and production ready builds for imediate use cases, you can skip using -d and just run encode for .py output while I work to fix the others
+- some of the device specific encoders need updating to handle attack and production ready builds for imediate use cases, you can skip using -d and just run encode for .py output while I work on the others
-- some logic is failing to parse reliably, should be fixed within the next couple releases
+- fixed: some logic is failing to parse reliably, should be fixed within the next couple releases
 - most tested and reliable device right now is the xiao rp2040

 ##  Why Happy Frog Exists